Professor

 If you have a student who's just on the CUSP of getting a higher final grade, will you bump him up?

-Asked by simon about 12 years ago
+Asked by simon over 12 years ago

 For me this comes down to if I think the student has really been trying or not.
 This is where it counts whether the student regularly comes to class, engages in discussion, etc. If they student gives me no reason to do this (doesn't show much motivation or effort) then I probably wouldn't.